 3 ways to spice up post-field trip assignments

-SPRING is just around the corner, and with it the joy of finally stepping outside for hands-on learning.
-Like many moms, you probably look forward to a new season of field trips.
+For homeschoolers, any season is field trip season.
+When the weather is pleasant, we can enjoy outdoor sites with few crowds since the public school students are in class.
+And when the weather is too hot or too cold to be outdoors comfortably, we can visit indoor destinations such as museums, galleries, and science centers.
+Like many moms, you probably look forward to the novelty that a field trip provides from the normal homeschool routine.
 But if you always assign the five paragraph “What I Learned on my Field Trip” report the moment your family returns home, your kids may not quite share your excitement.

 If you already use a writing program, an extra report can be overwhelming to an elementary child.
 Reports can also frustrate a student who spent so much time enjoying her outing that she forgot to take notes.
 Why not follow up your field trip with a writing activity that appeals to your squirmy son, imaginative daughter, or inquisitive preteen?

 After a fun but tiring excursion and a long drive home, your child might be overwhelmed at the thought of writing a report the next day.
 He can easily show some of the things he learned simply by making lists or word banks!

 First, encourage your child to think of one or two things that stood out to him.
 Was your third grader especially fascinated by the jellyfish at the aquarium?
 Help him make a list of adjectives, nouns, and verbs that remind him of this awesome creature.
 Perhaps you’ll want to do this together (out loud at the dinner table?).
 Or, set your kids loose in the backyard with sidewalk chalk, and take a picture of the word lists they create.